vsnyc/quickstart-workshop/content/10_prerequisites/30_github_token.md

 weight = 30
 +++

+{{% notice warning %}}
+You must have a GitHub account for this workshop.
+If you do not have an account create one by following these instructions [Signing up for a new GitHub Account](https://help.github.com/articles/signing-up-for-a-new-github-account/){{% /notice %}}

-Before we get started, we need Github personal access token which will be used to create CICD pipeline for our CloudFormation templates.
+You need Github personal access token which will be used to create CICD pipeline for your CloudFormation templates.

 Follow the steps below to create a token: